rayeni/pandas_data_cleaner/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

-**To Reproduce**
-Steps to reproduce the behavior:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error
+**Submit the following**

+1. The error message from the CLI.
+2. The operation (i.e., the menu option) that caused the error.
+3. If possible, the dataset.

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

 **OS::** [e.g. Windows, macOS, or Linux]